Coulomb blockade in a non-thermalized quantum dot

 Here $\alpha {=} \mathrm{L, R}$ labels the leads, $d_n^\dagger (d_n), c^{\dagger}_{k, \alpha} (c_{k, \alpha})$ are the creation (annihilation) operators for electrons with energies $\varepsilon_n$ and $\varepsilon_k$ in the dot and leads respectively, $\hat{N} = \sum_n d_n^\dagger d_n$ is the number operator for the dot, {and} $N_\mathrm{g}$ is the preferred number of electrons on the dot set by the gate voltage.
 The leads have chemical potentials $\mu_\mathrm{L} = \mu+eV$ and $\mu_\mathrm{R} = \mu$.
 The {$k$- and $n$-independent} tunneling amplitudes between the dot and leads, $t_\alpha$, {define, along with the density of states of the leads $\nu_\alpha$ (taken to be constant), the tunneling} rates $\Gamma_\alpha = 2 \pi \nu_\alpha |t_\alpha|^2$ with the total $\Gamma=\Gamma_{\mathrm{L}}+\Gamma_{\mathrm{R}}$.

 In addition to inequalities (\ref{scales}), we assume that the Fermi energy of the dot is much larger than the charging energy, $\varepsilon_\mathrm{F} \gg E_\mathrm{c}$, to ensure that only electrons in a relatively narrow energy strip around $\varepsilon_\mathrm{F}$ contribute the transport properties of the system.
 This assumption is also utilized in the orthodox theory of the Coulomb blockade {\cite{AverinLikharevBookChapter, Beenakker, Kulik, Ben-JacobWilkins, AvLikKor}} and is achievable in experiments \cite{Kouwenhoven1997, StaircaseExpt}.
-Assuming current conservation, the current across the quantum dot is given by \cite{MeirWingreenJauho} \begin{widetext}
+By starting with the standard expression for tunneling current \cite{MeirWingreenJauho} and assuming current conservation, we express the current across a quantum dot in the Coulomb blockade regime in the region \eqref{scales} as \begin{widetext}